Skip to content

 Rank Tracker Comparison

-Ahrefs Rank Tracker lets you monitor unlimited keywords across multiple projects with daily updates.
+Ahrefs Tracker lets you monitor unlimited keywords across multiple projects with daily updates.

 You can track rankings in 170 countries, even down to city-level precision.

-The interface shows your position changes, search volume, and estimated traffic for each tracked keyword.
+The interface shows your position changes, and estimated traffic for each tracked keyword.

 Ahrefs stands out with its competitor comparison feature.